Skip to Main Content

 Formative vs summative: Formative assessments are tasks designed as opportunities to practice and inform on future work.
 Formative assignments are, therefore, the best opportunity for directly applicable feedback.
 They may or may not be accompanied by a mark; the mark, if there, is indicative and should be received as a guide.
 Make sure you make the most of formative opportunities in your modules, so you can best prepare for the subsequent summative tasks.

-Exams vs coursework: as a distinction, it serves to separate the end of term examinations from the assessment that takes place during the module’s run.
+Exams vs coursework: as a distinction, it serves to separate the end of semester examinations from the assessment that takes place during the module’s run.
 Exams are more likely to target completeness of learning whereas in-class tests may test content knowledge in increments as you go; other types of coursework assignments may address specific learning objectives, content, or skills relevant to the module’s intended outcomes.

 Types of exams: